AnyLogic

 1. Open your Linux terminal.

-2. Check if all the required ports are open and available:
+2. Check that all the required ports are open and available:

 22, 80, 5000, 5432, 5672, 9000, 9042, 9050, 9080, 9101, 9102, 9103, 9200, 9201, 9202

-To do that, run any of the following commands:
+To do this, run one of the following commands:

 sudo lsof -i -P -n | grep LISTEN